libyzxy0/SpeedSnippet/README.md

 **SpeedSnippet** is a platform where you can share your code snippets to help pther developers.

 > [!IMPORTANT]
 > This project is still under development and hasn't enter beta stage yet.
 Everything is still subject to change.
-This is yet another school project.
+This is a personal project.

 Like this project? **Leave a star**! ⭐⭐⭐⭐⭐